tesfamariam1/BE-Development-Concepts/docs/week6.md

   - When to use: After a successful POST.
   - Example: User registration creates a new account → return 201 + resource details.
 - 204 No Content
-  - Why: The request succeeded, but there’s nothing to return.
+  - Why: The request succeeded, but there's nothing to return.
   - When to use:
     - DELETE request succeeds.
     - PUT/PATCH updates without needing to return content.